 Your outlook depends largely on the extent of tumor growth and how well you respond to treatments.

 At stage 4, also known as end-stage mesothelioma, common symptoms such as breathlessness and coughing are more severe.
 Because tumors have spread beyond the lungs, symptoms are not isolated to the chest cavity.

-Some patients also suffer from cachexia, a syndrome involving weight loss, muscle atrophy, weakness and appetite loss.
-Stage 4 cancer sometimes causes blood problems, including high platelet count (thrombocytosis) and low red blood cell count (anemia).
+Some patients also suffer from cachexia.
+It is a syndrome involving weight loss, muscle atrophy, weakness and appetite loss.
+Stage 4 cancer sometimes causes blood problems such as high platelet count (thrombocytosis) and low red blood cell count (anemia).

 Although no curative treatment exists for any stage of mesothelioma, treatment options that aim to extend survival are the most limited at stage 4.

-Extensive tumor-removing surgeries such as a pleurectomy/decortication (P/D) or extrapleural pneumonectomy (EPP) are typically not an option, but palliative treatments — including chemotherapy and radiation therapy — slow tumor growth and reduce tumor size.
+Extensive tumor-removing surgeries, such as a pleurectomy/decortication (P/D) or extrapleural pneumonectomy (EPP), are typically not an option.
+Palliative treatments, including chemotherapy and radiation therapy, can slow tumor growth and reduce tumor size.